Soufas/audit_history_command/audit_history_command/README.markdown

 ## Limitations

-This module is tested only on RHEL nodes
+This module is tested only on RHEL servers